jlapin1/Roulette/README.md

 Lapin, J., Nevzorov, A.A.
 (2020) Computer-Generated Pulse Sequences for 1H-15N and 1Hα-13Cα Separated Local Field Experiments, Journal of Magnetic Resonance, Journal of Magnetic Resonance, 317, 106794

-The program was primarily run in an anaconda environment.
+The program was run in an anaconda environment.
 There are two versions of the program, 1 that is specificially written to split calculations up between two GPUs (roulette.py, plotroulette.py), and the other which is written for CPU/Numpy library (roulettenp.py, plotnp.py).
 It is not recommended to run a de novo search on CPU since it is prohibitively slow.

 The provided files are as follows: